rupran/pylibdebuginfod/README.md

 # Prerequisites
 The minimum Python version required is 3.5.

-The bindings have no external dependencies other than an installation of `libdebuginfod.so`.
+The bindings require an installation of `libdebuginfod.so` and the [pyelftools](https://github.com/eliben/pyelftools) library.

-The [scripts/debuginfod-find.py](https://github.com/rupran/pylibdebuginfod/blob/main/scripts/debuginfod-find.py) script uses the [pyelftools](https://github.com/eliben/pyelftools) library to extract the build ID from the target file.

 # Usage
 This example was run under Debian Buster with the `libdebuginfod1`, `libelf1` and `libdw1` packages from `buster-backports`.

 In order to make `libdebuginfod.so` aware of the servers to query, you can set the `DEBUGINFOD_URLS` environment variable.
 For example, to query the Debian server, you can run: